Bike Share Toronto: Mobile apps

 A mobile app can be used to rent bikes, instead of using the payment kiosk at stations.
 Until 2024, the officially-recommended mobile app was the "PBSC" app (formerly named "CycleFinder").
 A competing app, called Transit, also works.

-In 2024, Bike Share Toronto announced a new official app, simply titled "Bike Share Toronto," developed by Lyft Inc.
+In 2024, Bike Share Toronto announced a new official app, simply titled "Bike Share Toronto," developed by Lyft Urban Solutions.
+The app includes a map of Toronto's bike lane network, along with filters for showing which stations have bikes, electric bikes, and docks available.
+It also includes a page where riders can view their past rides and ridership stats.